 The trail starts right in the camping area with a small parking lot for day hikers.
-There is a bathroom here as well and the trailhead is impossible to miss as there is not a lot there other than the occasional Joshua Tree in the expansive desert.
+There is a bathroom here and the trailhead is hard to miss as there is not a lot else there.

-From here you walk along the sand for about a mile at a slight uphill before walking through a fence and getting to the base of the Butte and to the start of the elevation gain.
-The path is very easy to follow as there are stakes showing the way and you simple follow them along.
+From here, you walk along the sand for about a mile at a slight uphill before walking through a fence and getting to the base of the butte and to the start of the elevation gain.
+The path is straightforward to follow as stakes are showing the way, and you simply follow them along.

-For the next half a mile you are climbing straight up and while it is not super hard the sand does not give you much to hold onto so it can be more difficult to navigate.
+For the next half mile you are climbing straight up, and while it is not super hard, the sand does not give you much to hold onto so it can be challenging to navigate.

-Even though it was super hot on this June day, the views from the summit were an amazing reward, since there was so little blocking your view it felt as if you could see forever.
+Even though it was super hot on this June day, the views from the summit were a fantastic reward, since there was so little blocking your view, it felt as if you could see forever.